 - For long scrolling forms, do not disable the submit button — the missing field and submit button might not be visible on the screen at the same time.

-- Once a user has submitted a form, disable the submit button to avoid duplicate submission.
+- Once a user has submitted a form, disable the submit button while processing is taking place to avoid duplicate submission.

 - Use feedback messages and progress indicators like spinners or progress bars if the time to process the form might exceed users’ expectations.